nathantsoi/vue-native-websocket/PUBLISH.md

 - make changes

+- run `yarn test` and make sure all tests pass

 - run `yarn build` and commit new build file

 - bump version in package.json according to semver.org rules